Open Readings & Contests

 a spreadsheet for finding opportunities and tracking your submissions

-I'd like to reiterate the original purpose of sharing this resource.
-This list is meant (in some small way) to help remove barriers of time, access, or energy for writers without the privileges of time, access, or energy.
-I originally shared it with specific folks, such as writers I support at my studio (Voice & Vessel) -- many of whom don't have access to academic/MFA networks or gatherings where "industry knowledge" gets traded.
+Sharing this list is meant (in some small way) to help remove barriers of time, access, or energy for writers without the privileges of time, access, or energy.
+I've shared it with specific folks, like the writers I support in my workshops, many of whom don't have access to academic/MFA networks or gatherings where "industry knowledge" gets traded.

-I also shared this with groups that support women and nonbinary writers, who are underrepresented in publishing and often face unique hurdles to publishing (such as scraping out a writing life in the midst of caretaking).
+I also share this with groups that support women and nonbinary writers, who are underrepresented in publishing and often face hurdles to publishing.
 Having opportunities gathered in one, easy-to-use place boosts the chances that more of those writers know what's out there and can spend their energy revising and submitting instead of building a spreadsheet.

 I ask that if you're not part of those groups I mentioned above -- if you have privileges of access, time, or energy, if you have white male privilege (which continues to affect who gets supported, published, and read) -- please do not use this made-with-love resource unless you pay the effort forward.
 Make a donation to a literary organization, such as VONA, VIDA, or Amherst Writers & Artists.

 Here's to more poetry, and to discovering more voices, in 2021.
-If you're ready to access the list of publishing opportunities, please click here.
-It's a Google Sheets document that you can make a copy of and use as a personal tracker as you submit your poetry manuscript.
+To access the list of publishing opportunities (via Google Sheets), please click here.
 Good luck, poets!

-After keeping this list for a few years, and as I've made more of my own submissions, some averages, themes, and wonderings have emerged.
+After keeping this list for a few years and making more submissions, some averages, themes, and wonderings have emerged.
 I've started to gather them below.
 If you're a poet who is open to sharing your learning, please let me know.
 If you're a publisher, I hope you might check this out as you consider how your process supports poets and the poetry ecosystem.

 Changes with the Pandemic